 On-site SEO Factors

-Using keywords in your domain name is an advantage, but you need to find a balance between keywords, and creating a brand-friendly domain.
+Using keywords in your domain name can be an advantage, but you need to ensure a balance between keywords, and creating a brand-friendly domain.
 Domain names are best kept at 15 characters or less not including the www’s etc (ie www.seocopilot.com.au is 10 characters).

 What are the benefits of a keyword-rich domain?
 It’s probably not what you think.
-Firstly, keywords in the domain name itself is a ranking factor in search engine algorithms.
+Firstly, keywords in the domain name itself are not ranking factor in search engine algorithms.
 Secondly, having relevant keywords in a domain name is beneficial because the domain name is the text that others will use as anchor text when linking to your website.
 So you can get links with a high search volume keyword with much less concern about Google’s penguin algorithm.

 It is generally not a good idea to move an existing established website to a new URL specifically to include keywords, as there are other factors like domain age which will have an effect.